University College Cork (UCC)

-Students are integrated into the Irish university system and choose from classes in all disciplines, including the humanities, business law, and science.
+Students are integrated into the Irish university system and choose from classes in all disciplines, including the humanities, social sciences, psychology, business, law, and science.

 The Early Start program is mandatory for BC fall semester and full-year students and is a one-month course; students choose from archaeology in Ireland, Irish literatures, historical and modern Ireland, Irish folklore and ethnology, law, music, or management and marketing in the European Union.
 In the Spring semester, the BC resident director teaches a class on Irish history.